william-masdon-oracle/ai-gpu-solutions/fraud_risk/jupyter/jupyter.md

 ## Task 2: Run XGBOOST SMOTE Domino example

-1. Copy the URL created in the last lab and paste in a browser of your choice to access JupyterHub and click on *Modelsfortestfinal*.
-This time we will go through *XGBOOSTSMOTEDomino*.
-Click on *XGBOOSTSMOTEDomino* as shown below
+1. Copy the URL created in the last lab and paste in a browser of your choice to access JupyterHub and click on *Models for test final*.
+This time we will go through *XGBOOST SMOTE Domino*.
+Click on *XGBOOST SMOTE Domino* as shown below

     ![XG Boost](images/xgboost.png)